spokestack/spokestack.io/content/docs/React Native/getting-started.md

 }
 ```

 You'll note that classification results are in a map containing an intent.
-A intent-based classifier will regularize all sorts of related langague into a single canonical intent, eg "let's go" or "please cease" get classified as `start` and `stop`, respectively.
+A intent-based classifier will regularize all sorts of related language into a single canonical intent, e.g. "let's go" and "please cease" get classified as `start` and `stop`, respectively.
 Slots may be thought of as parameters for your app to take action on, based on the intent.
+See our [NLU guide](/docs/Concepts/nlu) for more information on NLU in general and Spokestack's implementation.

 ## Talking back to your users